 Many organizations focus on fixing acute problems.
 Setting up week long clinics and treating as many people as possible.
 This is great if the problem is a one time issue, but normally the problem is not as simple as a sinus infection or upset stomach.
 We try to prevent disease before it starts.
 We focus on children and their communities by partnering with existing organizations that are already involved with this target population.
 We partner with local dentists, doctors, and optometrists to create a sustainable model of care even after our nurses leave.
 We also try to subsidize part of the RNs trip.
-These three components set us apart from the majority of existing non-profits.
+These components set us apart from the majority of existing non-profits.

 Who do you help?

-We mainly focus our efforts in orphanages and schools, and so our largest population are school-age children.
-After we have helped the kids, we then go into their communities to help the elderly, malnourished, mothers needing lactation consulting, and expecting mothers needing prenatal screening or education.
+We mainly focus our efforts in orphanages and schools so our largest population are school-age children.
+After we have helped the kids, we go into their communities to help the elderly, malnourished, mothers needing lactation consulting, and expecting mothers needing prenatal screening or education.
 We also do extensive teaching to the communities so that our education efforts reach hundreds to thousands of people every trip.

 What do you do?

 Where do you go?

-We will focus our efforts in third world countries.
-We are currently planning and talking with orphanages, clinics, shelters, and schools in; Mexico, Peru, Honduras, Bolivia, India, Somalia, and the Philippines.
+We focus our efforts in developing countries.
+We currently have partnerships with NGOs in Mexico, Cambodia, Ghana, India, and the Philippines.
 If you know of any site that might need our assistance please e-mail us with the information.

 How do you help?